ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 with EtherIP {{?ETHERIP=RFC3378}}, GUE {{?GUE=I-D.ietf-intarea-gue}} or L2TP
 {{!L2TP=RFC2661}} {{!L2TPv3=RFC3931}}, which imposes an additional MTU cost.

-This document describes a protocol for tunnelling Ethernet frames through an HTTP server acting as an Ethernet switch over HTTP.
-This can be used to establish a Layer 2 VPN, which can then bridge two Ethernet broadcast domains.
+This document describe a protocol for exchanging Ethernet frames with an HTTP server.
+Either participant in the HTTP connection can then relay Ethernet frames to and from a local or virtual interface, allowing the bridging of two Ethernet broadcast domains to establish a Layer 2 VPN.
 This can simplify connectivity to network-connected appliances that are configured to only interact with peers on the same Ethernet broadcast domain.

 This protocol supports all existing versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=RFC9297}}.
 When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, it uses